watanabexia/SwiftTSInterpreter/README.md

 The reason for this step is that although `NotNull`, `Override`, `ParserTreeListener`, `ParserTreeVisitor` are auto-generated, they are never used in this file which will stop users from building the project.

-9. Build the project with the following command:
+7. Build the project with the following command:
 ```{.}
 $ yarn build
 ```
-10. Link the project:
+8. Link the project:
 ```{.}
 $ yarn link
 ```

+## Link to, build and run Source Academy

-11. Go to the folder `cs4215-project-2022-frontend-barcelona` in the terminal.
+1. Go to the folder `cs4215-project-2022-frontend-barcelona` in the terminal.

-13. Link the frontend to the built implementation of Swift-Barcelona:
+2. Link the frontend to the built implementation of Swift-Barcelona:
 ```{.}
 $ yarn link x-slang
 ```
-14. Delete line 49 of the file `package.json`
+3. Delete line 49 of the file `package.json`
 ```json
 "flexboxgrid-helpers": "^1.1.3",
 "x-slang": "^0.4.70", // REMOVE